bkuster/apartmentHunter/README.md

 ```
 npm run release
 ```
 > I had some issues with npm and browserify/uglify.
-If the commmand does not run, install those two globaly `npm install -g browserify`
+If the command does not run, install those two globally `npm install -g browserify`

 If you care to do some development, you can use the grunt file provided:
 ```